Ahan-Thakur/Pre-Doc-Application-Code-Samples/README.md

 # Development Accounting
 Replicating a simplified version of Caselli's (2004) "Accounting for Cross-Country Income Differences" paper.
 The code:
 - Puts together the production function & estimates residual TFP
 - Estimates the "Measure of Our Ignorance", both across all countries and countries at different percentiles, using log-variance decomposition
+- Generates scatter plots

 Completed in Undergraduate Year 1